DMSC-Instrument-Data/LOKI_Simulation_Environment/README.md

 - Launch a terminal and navigate to the folder which contains the `VagrantFile`
 - run the command `vagrant up --provision-with shell,file`

 Vagrant will attempt to download and mount the bare bones version of ubuntu 16.04.
 You may need to log in before [provisioning](https://www.vagrantup.com/docs/cli/provision.html) starts.
 Afterwards, the ubuntu desktop and other related dependencies will be downloaded and updated (provisioned) to the VM.
 Please wait until the entire process is complete before attempting to use the VM.
+You will need to run `vagrant reload` in order to load the user interface.
+Alternatively you can just run `startx` from the ubuntu terminal.